-Stephen processes strong clinical skills pertaining to family functioning and has a solid foundation in trauma, attachment theory and permanency.
+Stephen processes strong clinical skills pertaining to family functioning and has a solid foundation in trauma, loss, attachment theory and permanency.
 He has a passion and commitment to his practice and has great respect for and values the diversity of every individual and takes great pride in his anti-oppressive practice.

 Stephen has awareness and knowledge of a diverse range of families and identities and has a special interest and expertise in working with families who are multi-cultural, multi-ethnic and multi-faith.
 He also has knowledge and experience in working with First Nations families as well as with LGBTQ youth and families.
 He views each family through a lens of anti-oppression, equity and inclusion.

-Stephen has over 22 years of experience within the child welfare sector, where he has worked primarily with children in care as well as their caregivers.
+Stephen has over 30 years of experience within the child welfare sector, where he has worked primarily with children in care as well as their caregivers.
 Many of these children have significant needs and have suffered trauma, abuse and loss and they have had multiple caregivers.

 Stephen has extensive experience in interviewing children of all ages from preschoolers to teenagers, including children who may have special needs including learning or developmental disabilities, autism, behavioural, mental health issues or medical and physical disabilities.